Keel Beach is a large crescent-shaped beach located near the village of Keel on Achill Island along the Wild Atlantic Way.

 After writing this post, one thing that strikes me is the incredible amount of activites you can do on Keel Beach.
 Having visited many times, I recommed this beach highly, it really packs a punch.

-I always love the moment when I approach Keel from Achill Sound and suddenly the enormous cliffs of Minaun come into view on the left had side.
+I always love the moment when I approach Keel from Achill Sound and suddenly the enormous cliffs of Minaun come into view on the left hand side.

 The setting of the beach, along with the sheer size of it makes for a great day out for young or old, for adventure seekers or sunbathers alike.